Risk Factors Dashboard

 We may seek to prepay our borrowings under the MidCap Credit Agreement before its maturity, which would subject us to early termination fees and may lead us to raise capital on unfavorable terms.

 To obtain more favorable interest rates or credit terms, or for other financial or strategic reasons, we may seek to prepay our borrowings under the MidCap Credit Agreement.
 To do so, we may seek to raise additional capital through equity offerings or debt financings, and such additional financing may not be available to us on acceptable terms, or at all.
-To do so, we may seek to raise additional capital through equity offerings or debt financings and such additional financing may not be available to us on acceptable terms, or at all.
 Further, any additional equity or debt financing transaction may contain terms that are not favorable to us or our shareholders.
 For example, if we raise funds by issuing equity or equity-linked securities, the issuance of such securities could result in dilution to our shareholders.
 Any equity securities issued also may provide for rights, preferences or privileges senior to those of holders of our common stock.
 Further, the issuance of additional equity securities by us, or the possibility of such issuance, may cause the market price of our common stock to decline.

 In addition, the terms of debt securities issued or borrowings could impose significant restrictions on our operations including restrictive covenants, such as limitations on our ability to, among other things, dispose of assets, effect certain mergers, incur debt, grant liens, pay dividends and distributions on capital stock, make investments and acquisitions, and enter into transactions with affiliates, and other operating restrictions that could adversely affect our ability to conduct our business.